sfan5/luanti/doc/lua_api.md

     -- `false` will cause the background to be set automatically based on user settings.
     -- Default: false

+    nametag_fontsize = false,
+    -- Sets the font size of the nametag in pixels.
+    -- `false` will cause the size to be set automatically based on user settings.
+    -- Default: false

+    nametag_scale_z = false,
+    -- If enabled, the nametag will be scaled by Z in screen space, meaning it becomes -- smaller the further way the object is.
+    -- Default: false

     infotext = "",
     -- Same as infotext for nodes.
 Empty by default